aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 **ES_USE_KEYWORD_FILTERS:** The setting `ES_USE_KEYWORD_FILTERS` should now default to `FALSE`.
 While you can use keyword filters with embeddings based semantic queries, they significantly limit the power of semantic search by forcing keyword matches (preventing matches based on different words with similar meanings).

-**ES_SCORE_ANSWER_FIELD:** If set to true, QnABot executes embedding vector searches on embedding generated on the concetenate content of both question and answer fields.
+**ES_SCORE_ANSWER_FIELD:** If set to true, QnABot executes embedding vector searches on embeddings generated on answer field as well as question fields.
+This allows QnABot to find matches based on the contents on the answer field as well as the questions.
 Only the plain text answer field is used (not the Markdown or SSML alternatives).
-This allows QnABot to find matches based on the contents on the answer field as well as the questions.
+Scores for question match and answer match are added together to get the final score.
+Tune the relative weights of scores from question and answer respectively using additional settings:
+  - EMBEDDINGS_WEIGHT_QUESTION_FIELD - see below
+  - EMBEDDINGS_WEIGHT_ANSWER_FIELD - see below

 *Scroll to the bottom of the settings page and observe the new EMBEDDINGS settings:*